Primordial non-Gaussianities from inflation

 This equation removes one of the scalar degrees of freedom by fixing $\Phi$,

-Although this constraint would have seemingly allowed the addition of an arbitrary constant as well, it was chosen to be zero so that the original background metric would be restored when the fluctuations are removed.
-When this result is inserted into the $N$ constraint, it similarly completely fixes another of the scalar fields, $B$,
+Although this constraint would seemingly have allowed the addition of an arbitrary constant as well, that constant was implicitly chosen to be zero so that the original background metric would be restored when the fluctuations are removed.
+When this result is inserted into the constraint for $N$, it similarly completely fixes another one of the scalar fields, $B$,

 Having solved the constraint equations and thereby eliminated two of the scalar fields, $\Phi$ and $B$, by expressing them in terms of the one remaining field $\zeta$, it is time to determine the quadratic action for this remaining scalar field.
-First, again substitute the background equation, $V = 3\dot\rho^2 - {1\over 2}\dot\phi^2$, into the action, still using the coordinate system where the fluctuation of the field $\delta\phi=0$ vanishes, to obtain
+First, substitute the background equation, $V = 3\dot\rho^2 - {1\over 2}\dot\phi^2$, into the action once again, still using the coordinate system where the fluctuation of the field $\delta\phi=0$ vanishes, to obtain

 To calculate the two-point function of $\zeta$, expand this integrand to second order in the small fluctuations.
 At this order,

 and

 and